20% off your first purchase with code: SHOP24

 Melody’s refusal to be defined by her physical limitations and her determination to overcome them is inspiring.
 She is a character your students will remember for a long time.

-5th grade read alouds novels 3
+5th grade read alouds book covers

 I must be drawn to books about the Great Depression because here’s another good one that takes place during that time period.
 This one is about a brother and sister who leave Chicago for a week every summer to visit their grandmother who lives in a tiny town in the countryside.